Read more about fossil fuels.

 The drawbacks to nuclear power production include the barium and krypton waste produced by the reaction (fission products) which is highly toxic to the environment as it continues to emit radiation.
 Of course, many things emit radiation, including rocks, soil, food, water, and air.
 However, not all types of radiation that we are exposed to are damaging.

-Read more about electromagnetic waves from NASA's website.
+Read more about electromagnetic waves from the Khan Academy.

 Visible radiation (or visible light, the solar radiation with wavelengths ranging between 400–800 nm on the electromagnetic spectrum) is the solar radiation absorbed by plants to stimulate photosynthesis.
 This radiation is typically not harmful to any life forms, including humans.
 Alternatively, gamma and X-rays, which are the most energetic, can be extremely harmful to the health of humans, plants, and animals.
 This type of radiation is harmful because it destroys the integrity of DNA molecules in living cells.
 Similarly, too much exposure to the sun’s ultra violet radiation can cause sunburn and skin cancer.